 £89 includes in the RYA First Aid Pack worth £7.50, which can be provided as a book or an EBOOK please state at time of booking.

-Our teaching will take place normally at Hythe Community Centre. http://www.hythecommunity.org.uk. or Hythe Marina, both are only a two-minute walk from Hythe Ferry which gives easy access to the mainline railway station in Southampton.
-There is a café in the centre, or alternatively, there are sandwich shops and coffee shops close by.
+Our teaching will take place normally at Hythe Community Centre. http://www.hythecommunity.org.uk.
+From time to time we use Hythe Marina or Hythe Sailing Club.
+All are only a few-minutes’ walk from Hythe Ferry which gives easy access to the mainline railway station in Southampton.
+There are sandwich shops and coffee shops close by.
 We will provide tea and coffee, but please bring or expect to buy some lunch.
 We will only have 30 minutes break for lunch as well as a coffee break in the morning and afternoon.
-If you require a list of B&B accommodation in Hythe please feel free to ask.
+If you require a list of B&B accommodation in Hythe, please feel free to ask.